marleyjaffe/HAOS-Utilities/Readme.md

 ### 4. Initial Entity Extraction & YAML Export

 - On first run, the script extracts all entities for the target device and outputs:
-    - `zwave_entity_mapping.yaml` (edit this for mapping, see below)
+    - `zwave_entity_mapping.yaml` (edit this file for mapping, see below)
-    - Backup of all entity states
+    - A backup of all entity states
     - Z-Wave device config backup

 ### 5. Edit Mapping YAML

-Example for 1-to-1 and partial (sparse) mapping:
+Sample mapping:

 ```yaml
 mappings:
   - current_entity: switch.old_switch_switch_1